tabcat/ordered-sets/readme.md

 May be useful in the following cases:

+- Set elements must remain keep their order.
 - Set elements are expensive to store as primitives.
 - Set sizes are large (>500,000 elements)

-If neither of these apply, it's probably better to implement the needed operations using Javascript's Set class.
+If none of these apply, it's probably better to implement the needed operations using Javascript's Set class.

 ## Extension